 Brooklyn New York, USA Travel Guide

 Brooklyn's diverse geography includes miles of waterfront, offering stunning views of the Manhattan skyline.
 Its interior boasts large, carefully planned green spaces, like Prospect Park.
-The borough’s proximity to Manhattan, connected by several bridges and an extensive subway system, makes it an accessible yet distinct destination.
+The borough’s proximity to Manhattan, linked by several bridges and an extensive subway system, makes it an accessible yet distinct destination.

 Dutch settlers establish "Breuckelen" and other farming towns.